 Puttur railway station is the nearest railway station, at 37 kilometers from Nagalapuram falls.
 Ekambarakuppam railway station (station code EKM) is at 39 kilometers from the falls cum ponds at Nagalapuram.
 Nagari railway station with station code NG, is another railway station at around 40 kilometers distance.
 Renigunta Junction railway station (near Tirupathi) is at around 61 kilometers distance from the falls at Nagalapuram.

 Tirupati town is at around 70 kilometers from Nagalapuram town.
 Uttukkottai is at around 40 kilometers from the falls at Nagalapuram.
 Chennai is at around 90 kilometers from the falls at Nagalapuram.
-Bengaluru is at 280 kilometers from Nagalapuram falls (Bangalore is the older name of the city of Bengaluru) .
+Bengaluru is at 280 kilometers from Nagalapuram falls.
+(Bangalore is the older name for the city of Bengaluru) .

-Kailasakona waterfalls or Kone falls is another beautiful falls, on the Uthukottai – Tirupathi Road, at around 34 kilometers away from Utukkottai Town (towards Puttur; 10 kilometers ahead of Puttur).
-Uthukottai is a small town spread over the two states of Tamilnadu and Andhra Pradesh, on the inter-state border.
+Kailasakona waterfalls or Kone falls is another beautiful falls, on the Uthukottai – Tirupathi Road, at around 34 kilometers away from Utukkottai Town.
+(Kailasakona falls is 10 kilometers ahead of Puttur).
+Uthukottai is a small town spread over the states of Tamilnadu and Andhra Pradesh, on the inter-state border.